-This course is a study of what canonical and contemporary philosophers have said about several central problems concerning the self.
-Topics may include: free will and moral responsibility; personal identity and survival; the nature of action; moral motivation; rationality and irrationality.
+This course is a study of what historical and contemporary philosophers have said about several central problems concerning the nature of action.
+The course may include such topics as: free will and moral responsibility; the nature of agency; practical knowledge; the nature of intention and motivation; rationality and irrationality in action.
 1 Credit